tarsa129/mkw-tockdom-automation/README.md

 * Fixup of Distribution-Info templates to utilize {{PAGENAME}} template and convert CTGP Revolution type to My Stuff.
 * Conversion of slot information text to Slot-Info template.

+### Currently Active
+* Update of track page Misc-Info templates to add wbz-id and image-id parameters.

 ### In-Progress
 * Update of track page distribution lists
-* Update of track page Misc-Info templates to add wbz-id and image-id parameters.

 ### Planned
 * Update of "List Of" / News pages / Userlink pages for new releases.